Swan Point Cemetery

 Founded on just 60 acres in 1846, Rhode Island’s Swan Point Cemetery absorbed people who had been previously buried in the West Burial Ground and other earlier graveyards around Providence.
 The oldest section of the cemetery, overlooking the Seekonk River, contains graves that date back as early as 1722.

-In 1886, landscape Chicago-based architect H.W.S.
+In 1886, Chicago-based landscape architect H.W.S.
 Cleveland was hired to develop Blackstone Boulevard through the cemetery.
 He’s responsible for the wall of large boulders that front Blackstone Boulevard for more than a mile, which was completed in 1900.
 In 1903, the Butler Avenue trolley car was extended to the cemetery, where a fieldstone shelter was constructed for riders.
 Many people came out just to walk the grounds.

 Even now, Swan Point’s chief draw is the beauty of its landscaping, which varies from lawn to forest trees to rhododendrons, azaleas, magnolias, and other flowering shrubs.
 In all it contains more than 200 kinds of trees and shrubs, most of them labeled.
 In the spring, daffodils gild the old section by the river.